“Abuse grows from attitudes and values, not feelings. The roots are ownership, the trunk is entitlement, and the branches are control.”

 Yesterday, I was reading on the American Kennel Club’s website about “responsible dog ownership”.
-I wasn’t surprised to read this from an organization that makes millions of dollars every year from the mass production of genetically manipulated organisms (dog breeds).
+I wasn’t surprised to read this from an organization that makes millions of dollars every year from the mass production and commodification of genetically manipulated organisms (dog breeds).
 What I didn’t find anywhere was “responsible dog friendship”, which implies a relationship based on equality and respect, rather than control and ownership.

-This attitude of ownership is rooted deeply in the idea of human superiority and speciesism.
+This attitude of ownership is rooted deeply in the idea of human superiority, dominance and speciesism.
 In our culture, as in many other cultures, the ownership of non-humans is a legal term.
 However, can one sentient being ethically and morally own another sentient being?
 And, if so, what would be the consequences of this arrangement?
 This is easy to answer.
 Just look at the millions and millions of unwanted dogs, cats and other non-humans that populate our shelters every year.
 Look at the thousands upon thousands of animal abuse and neglect cases that human officers have to deal with, not to mention the untold number of those that go unreported or unseen.
 This stems precisely from the idea that we (humans) are the owners of these living creatures, and since they are possessions, we can do with them as we please.
 The problem lies in the fact that possessions are for the pleasure of the possessor.
 Once the pleasure ends, we try to control or “fix” the possession, and if we can’t, we dispose of it.
 This is exactly what we do to dogs when we feel that we are their owners, not their friends.

 Friendship is the natural path to take with our dogs, as that is how humans and dogs evolved together for thousands of years.
 Ownership is a recent distortion of that relationship.
 If friendship is the natural way that Humans and Dogs “grew up” together, and anthropologists and ethologists find that it most likely was, then ownership is an unnatural, contrived and manufactured relationship, compared with the growth of a friendship.
 It takes longer to grow something than make something, and in our culture of instant gratification, we have lost the virtue of patience.
 We want everything NOW.
 But any good gardener or farmer will tell you that genuine and healthy growth takes time.
 If we pull up on the stems to make the flower grow faster, we kill it.